brendancb/minimum-dominating-set/README.md

 <img src="images/ExampleGraph.png" width=200>

-The amount of whitespace separating each integer is arbitrary.
+The amount of whitespace separating each integer is arbitrary in the input graph.